RobertLupas/RayTracing-Lab/README.md

 # RayTracing Lab
-A simple ray tracer made in C++ that I'm working on.
+A simple ray tracing rendering engine made in C++ that I'm working on.
+It's just a hobby project (for now), and not an actual "product".

 DOCS COMING SOON!